ggventurini/python-deltasigma/README.md

     pip install deltasigma

-to install the latest stable version from the [Python Package Index (PYPI)](http://pypi.python.org), or:
+to install the latest original stable version from the [Python Package Index (PYPI)](http://pypi.python.org), or:

     python setup.py install